Let's talk about Kombucha!

 Why we consider it to be the worst?

-So when you purchase Kombucha brewed in plastic, you might be getting all those synthetic goodies right in that Kombucha.
+So when you purchase Kombucha brewed in plastic, you might be getting all those extea synthetic goodies right inside that Kombucha.

 Back to our Kombucha.

-After reading this post & seeing all the pictures you will have a better idea what you are getting from us.
-Nothing to hide here!
+After reading this post and seeing all the pictures, you will have a better idea what you are getting from us.